tlienart/FranklinTemplates.jl/README.md

 Most of these templates are adapted from existing, popular templates with minor modifications to accommodate Franklin's content.

 **NOTE**: these templates should be seen as starting points, they are far from perfect.
-PRs to help improve them will be very welcome.
+PRs to help improve them will be very welcome, thanks!

 | Name | Source | License | Navbar | JS  |
 | ---- | ------ | ------- | ----- | --- |